Finding a doctor or dentist

 Out of hours or emergencies

-Maisons Médicales are open from 8pm until 7am (overnight) on weekdays and for longer hours at the weekend.
+Maisons Médicales are open from 20.00 to 7.00 (overnight) on weekdays and for longer hours at weekends.
 The main three are listed below.

 - Ettlebruck - 110 Avenue Lucien Salentiny, L9080